Skip to main content

 11.4.8.
 Planning development - new build standards

-VSB - Technical University of Ostrava builds new structures to sustainable standards, going beyond the minimum requirements set by national legislation, including the Act on Energy Management No. 406/2000 Coll. and the Decree on the Energy Performance of Buildings No. 78/2013 Coll.
+VSB - Technical University of Ostrava constructs new buildings to sustainable standards, exceeding the minimum requirements set by national legislation, including the Act on Energy Management No. 406/2000 Coll. and the Decree on the Energy Performance of Buildings No. 78/2013 Coll.

 SDG11_EKF